 The changes went largely under the radar during the pandemic, when the deadline for accepting college offers was temporarily extended by most schools.

-Now, as the pandemic begins to ease, and college acceptance letters are arriving in student in-boxes, these changes—all made to the National Association of College Admission Counseling (NACAC) Code of Ethics—have become more evident, and are taking some families by surprise.
+Now, as college acceptance letters are arriving in student in-boxes, these changes—all made to the National Association of College Admission Counseling (NACAC) Code of Ethics—have become more evident, and are taking some families by surprise.

 Here’s what you need to be aware of: